 Abstract: There is currently a debate over the choice of the price index that central banks should target when economies are open and exposed to international price shocks.
-This paper derives the optimal price index by solving the Ramsey problem in a New Keynesian Small Open Economy model with an arbitrary number of sectors.
-Qualitatively, I compare its analytical expression with other popular indices such as the producer price index and the core/headline consumer price index, providing intuitive explanations of why targeting those indices is suboptimal.
-Quantitatively, I calibrate a 35-sector version of the model for 40 countries and show that stabilization of the optimal price index yields significantly higher welfare than that of alternative indices.
+This paper derives the optimal price index by solving the Ramsey problem in a New Keynesian small open economy model with an arbitrary number of sectors.
+Qualitatively, I compare its analytical expression with other popular indices such as the producer price index and the core/headline consumer price index, providing intuitive explanations for why targeting those indices is suboptimal.
+Quantitatively, I calibrate a 35-sector version of the model for 40 countries and show that stabilizing the optimal price index yields significantly higher welfare than doing so for alternative indices.